 12V Batteries Weight

-A 12 volt is heavier than a 6 volt battery because they are designed for RV's that need more energy.
-These types of batteries can be approximately 129 pounds while 6 volt batteries are only around 62 pounds.
+A 12 volt is less weight than a 6 volt battery.
+These types of batteries can be as heavy as 41 pounds while 6 volt batteries are only around 62 pounds.

 Similarities Between 6 Volt vs 12 Volt RV Batteries